cyruscyrusthem/anticholinergic_med_metaanalysis/meta_analysis.md

 1. Visually inspect funnel plots (effect size vs standard error) for bias
 2. **If 10 or more studies**, use Egger's Test to test for small-study effect
-    + If statistically significant asymmetry found (1-sided P<0.1), use Duval and Tweedie's Trima nd Fill method to quantify magnitude of bias
+    + If statistically significant asymmetry found (1-sided P<0.1), use Duval and Tweedie's Trim and Fill method to quantify magnitude of bias
 3. **If <10 studies**, locate outliers in funnel plot and recalculate effect sizes after their removal

 To run Egger's, load Egger's function (found [here](https://raw.githubusercontent.com/MathiasHarrer/dmetar/master/R/eggers.test.R))